NAIT-CNT-CMPE2750-1241-A02/SimonDemos/micro_selection.md

 As referenced in my project proposal, there are other variants of these chips with different peripherals.
 The STM chip I'm using has a hardware RND in it, but there is no dev board.

+# 2025 Update -> This has changed a little.
+See current documentation in the course.